Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Investigating complaints

-During an investigation, there are strict timeframes that apply to requests for documents from employees, employers and clients of temporary help agencies.
+During an investigation, there are timeframes that apply to requests for documents from any of the parties.
 If the information is not provided in a timely manner, a decision may be made without consideration of those materials.
 Similarly, if both parties were required to attend a meeting but one did not show up, the employment standards officer may make a decision based solely on the evidence provided to the officer before the meeting and the evidence provided by the other party at the meeting.

 Meetings